kubeflow/website/content/en/docs/components/katib/trial-template.md

   </table>
 </div>

-See the example of
+Check the example of
 [using trial metadata](https://github.com/kubeflow/katib/blob/master/examples/v1beta1/trial-metadata-substitution.yaml).

 <a id="custom-resource"></a>

-## Use custom Kubernetes resource as trial template
+## Use custom Kubernetes resource as a trial template

 By default, you can define your trial worker as Kubernetes `Job`, Kubeflow `TFJob`, Kubeflow `PyTorchJob`, Kubeflow `MPIJob` or Tekton `Pipeline`.